Chart of the Week

 We educate and activate Catholics to address the climate crisis by advocating for carbon pricing.

-Monthly Meetings: Fourth Wednesday, 8:30 ET
+Monthly Meetings: Last Wednesday of each month, 8:30 ET

 Co-leads: Steve Coleman and Trudi Jenny